blueripple/Guide/Readme.md

 - Collect and broadly disseminate data, tools, and resources to support “open source” election data analysis and modeling by progressives.

+Please [visit](https://blueripplepolitics.org/) us on the web and join our mailing list!

 ### Open Code and Data
 We plan to make all of our code, and, to the extent possible, whatever data we use, available here